ShresthakumarBishal/simple-date-selector/README.md

 ---

 ## 7. How to Use?
-Here is demo full source code to use this library.
+Here is demo full source code to use this library in HTML file.

 ```html
 <!DOCTYPE html>